DIY Yakisugi Shutter Frame and Junk Birds

 Right, let’s get to those tutorials.
 We’ll start with the shutter frame and then I’ll share how I made the junk birds.
-Both the birds and the frame has been Yakisugi-fied 😀
+Both the birds and the frame have been Yakisugi-fied 😀

 What is Yakisugi (Shou Sugi Ban)

-As the wood burns, the softwood grains fuse together, making the wood stronger and more durable.
+The softwood grains fuse as the wood burns, making the wood stronger and more durable.

 While burning or charring the wood does make it stronger, it is still advisable to seal it with natural oils or a clear polyurethane sealer.